ibm-cloud-docs/ContinuousDelivery/cd_personal_data.md

 **Tip**: A pipeline cannot exist outside of a toolchain.
 If you delete a toolchain, all of the pipelines that are associated with the toolchain are also deleted.
 If you plan to delete an entire toolchain, you do not need to delete each pipeline individually.
 Instead, skip to the "Modifying and deleting toolchains and tool integrations" section, and follow the steps to delete a toolchain.

-###Modifying and deleting pipeline stages

-Pipeline stages might include personal data such as credentials in the form of environment properties.
-Stages might also include scripts inside jobs that you want to modify or delete.
+Pipeline stages might include personal data such as credentials in the form of environment properties, and a pipeline definition that shows the current state of the pipeline.
+Stages might also include scripts inside jobs that you want to modify or delete, as well as artifacts and logs for the most recent pipeline runs that you want to export.
 Use the Configure Stage or Delete Stage actions to modify or delete a stage.
+Use the Download action to export artifacts or logs from a stage.

   ![Stages menu](images/pipeline_stages.png)

+###Modifying a pipeline stage

 To modify a pipeline stage: